배터리 팩 조립

 Keeping battery cells at their optimum temperature ensures optimal performance and power.
 Liquid-dispersible silicone forms a thermal shield around the battery pack, protecting battery cells from excessive heat or cold.
 Further, custom-designed silicone solutions either insulate or help dissipate heat to ensure optimal operating temperatures.

-Silicone has been used extensively in space and needs to perform impeccably in extreme temperature fluctuations.
+Silicone has been used extensively in space, and need to perform impeccably in extreme temperature fluctuations.
 So, Siberia and the Sahara should pose no problems.

-The stress of daily driving on electric vehicle batteries is extreme and hurts the overall lifespan.
+The stresses of daily driving on electric vehicle batteries are extreme, and this hurts the overall lifespan.
 Silicone forms a “custom-fit” solution around the battery pack, shielding it from the mechanical, moisture, and temperature fluctuations of daily driving.

 To suit the rigors of space, silicone was designed to survive heavy vibrations, so it’s well-suited to take on the toughest of earth’s tough terrain.
 As well, silicones have helped the NASA Voyager II travel around 10 billion miles (and counting), so imagine how far performance like that could take you.